merll/docker-fabric/docs/installation.rst

 Additionally, the following variables are specific for Docker registry access.
-They can be overridden in the relevant commands (:func:`~dockerfabric.apiclient.DockerFabricClient.login`, :func:`~dockerfabric.apiclient.DockerFabricClient.push`, and :func:`~dockerfabric.apiclient.DockerFabricClient.pull`).
+They can be overridden in the relevant commands (:meth:`~dockerfabric.apiclient.DockerFabricClient.login`, :meth:`~dockerfabric.apiclient.DockerFabricClient.push`, and :meth:`~dockerfabric.apiclient.DockerFabricClient.pull`).

 * ``docker_registry_user``: User name to use when authenticating against a Docker registry.
 * ``docker_registry_password``: Password to use when authenticating against a Docker registry.